NaturalHistoryMuseum/scratchpads2-docker/README.md

 Scratchpads Docker
 =================

 Run private instances of scratchpads2 sites.
+This project is not suitable for deploying as a docker stack by default, but may be with some configuration.

 Requirements
 ------------

-You'll need docker and docker-compose installed.
+You'll need docker (version 1.13.0) and docker-compose (version 1.10.0) installed.

 Build
 -----